tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 needs to be more precise, the number of samples can be increased.

 It is a widely used heuristic technique that can solve a variety of common problems including optimization and numerical integration problems.
-These algorithms work by cleverly sampling from distribution to simulate the workings of a system.
+These algorithms work by cleverly sampling from a distribution to simulate the workings of a system.
 Applications range from solving problems in theoretical physics to predicting trends in financial investments.

 #### Law of Large Numbers